danialfarid/ng-file-upload/README.md

 /* cancel/abort the upload in progress. */
 upload.abort();

+/*
-/* alternative way of uploading, send the file binary with the file's content-type.
+alternative way of uploading, send the file binary with the file's content-type.
 Could be used to upload files to CouchDB, imgur, etc... html5 FileReader is needed.
-   It could also be used to enable progress for regualr angular $http() post/put requests.
-*/
-Upload.http({
+This is equivalent to angular $http() but allow you to listen to the progress event for HTML5 browsers.*/ Upload.http({
   url: '/server/upload/url',
   headers : {